Learn the secrets to actually being able to master and use barre chords once and for all

 Want this course for free?

 Well, you can.
-You can get it 100% free when you purchase Rockstar 101 on the link below.
+Currently, you can get it 100% free when you purchase Rockstar 101 on the link below.

 Because it’s a nice free bonus that goes nicely alongside Rockstar 101, and because it’s a rock n roll thing to do!